 Graduates of the Darr Honors Program must first have confirmation by the registration and records office that they have met all requirements of their degree program and of the Specialization in Honors before officially receiving their diploma and the Specialization in Honors certificate of completion.

 The following courses may be utilized by the honors program student toward satisfying the Specialization in Honors requirement for six credit hours of honors component coursework; however, only course sections taught by full-time faculty members and approved by the Darr Honors Program Leadership Committee carry honors component credit.
 Students must first complete a Request to Complete an Honors Component Course form – which includes obtaining permission from an eligible faculty member and the director of the honors program – before being eligible to receive honors credit for the course.
 (Check each semester's course schedule for availability)

-- AGR 100/TEC Technology's Impact on Society
+- AGR 100 Food Security/TEC 105 Technology's Impact on Society

 - BIO 101 Principles of Biological Science and BIO 111 Understanding Biological Systems through Inquiry

 - CHM 116 Fundamentals of Chemistry and CHM 117 Fundamentals of Chemistry Lab

 - ENG 210 Writing II: Academic Writing (Honors credit not given for both ENG 210 & ENG 221)

 - ENG 221 Writing II: Writing for the Professions (Honors credit not given for both ENG 210 & ENG 221)

 - ENG 288 Literature of Work: Readings in the Professions